 National Task Force on Trilingual Interpreting

-The trilingual English/Spanish/ASL community has made National Consortium of Interpreter Education Centers (NCIEC) acutely aware of the vast need for culturally and linguistically competent trilingual interpreters.
+The trilingual English/Spanish/ASL community made National Consortium of Interpreter Education Centers (NCIEC) acutely aware of the vast need for culturally and linguistically competent trilingual interpreters.
 In response, NCIEC established the National Task Force on Trilingual Interpreting in early 2011.

 Comprising representatives of the Latino Deaf Community, the trilingual interpreting community, and the Consortium, the Task Force is charged with increasing the number of qualified interpreters able to interpret between English, ASL, and Spanish.
 It will accomplish this goal by enhancing leadership and awareness, determining effective practices around interpreting in trilingual settings and providing educational opportunities and resources.